darumatic/apigee-cli/README.rst

 Why does this exist?
 --------------------

-Apigee CLI is a user-friendly command-line interface to the Apigee Management API providing features that automate steps that are too cumbersome to perform manually or are non-existent in existing tools such as multi-factor authentication (MFA) and single sign-on (SSO)/SAML.
+Apigee CLI is a user-friendly command-line interface to the Apigee Edge Management API providing features that automate steps that are too cumbersome to perform manually or are non-existent in existing tools such as multi-factor authentication (MFA) and single sign-on (SSO)/SAML.
 It is intended for general administrative use from your shell, as a package for developers,